 A Scientific Collection Permit is required for each project.
 A "project" is defined as a planned undertaking of common temporal or geographical activities to reach a common objective.

 The scientific collection permit fee is $117 ($12 for the permit and a non-refundable $105 application fee).
 Permit processing time is no more than 60 days, pursuant to WAC 220-200-150.
-Please plan ahead and take this time period into consideration when submitting your application
+Please plan ahead and take this time period into consideration when submitting your application.
+Applicants may NOT conduct project activities until a final permit has been issued.

-The Scientific Collection Permit Application, instructions on how to complete the application and the Annual Report form are located in the box on the right.
+The Scientific Collection Permit Application, instructions on how to complete the application and the Annual Report form are located in the box below.
 The application and permit are the same document.
-The application/permit form needs to be completed electronically and submitted via email to firstname.lastname@example.org.
+The application/permit form needs to be completed electronically and submitted via email to email@example.com.
+Copies of any federal permits held by applicants must be submitted with application materials.

 Pursuant to WAC 220-200-150, approval or denial may take up to 60 days after receiving a complete application.